Cozy Peach Kitchen

 1. Fresh herbs: Rosemary, oregano and thyme can each be replaced with 1 teaspoon dry herbs.

-2. Extra veggies: Add carrots, squash or even peas for extra veggies.
+2. Extra veggies: Add carrots, squash, peas, or other vegetables for additional veggies.
+Fresh or frozen works, but if using frozen make sure to thaw first and add at the same time as the tomatoes. peas for extra veggies.
 You can blend the pasta sauce after simmering if you prefer a "hidden veggie" sauce.
-Be careful if blending as it will be very hot.
+Make sure to vent the blender as it will be very hot.

-3. Store refrigerated in a closed container for up to 5 days.
+4. Storage: Keep refrigerated in a closed container for 3 to 4 days.
 To freeze, cover the cooled casserole with foil and freeze for up to 3 months.
+Let thaw overnight before reheating, covered, in the oven at 325F until warmed through.

 Serving: 1sliceCalories: 356kcalCarbohydrates: 55gProtein: 18gFat: 10gSaturated Fat: 4gCholesterol: 22mgSodium: 454mgPotassium: 706mgFiber: 3gSugar: 7gVitamin A: 474IUVitamin C: 13mgCalcium: 219mgIron: 4mg